-If you are a stone collector, you must have marvelled at the different shapes, sizes, colours and textures of such pebbles.
+If you are a stone collector, you must have marveled at the different shapes, sizes, colors, and textures of such pebbles.
 However, there is a person from Japan, who takes the stone collection to the next level.
 Her name is Akie Nakata.

-Making the smooth surface of a stone as her canvas, Akie enthrals the followers of her art by painting intricate animal figures with minutely detailed features to bring the dead rock to life.
+Making the smooth surface of a stone as her canvas, Akie enthralls the followers of her art by painting intricate animal figures with minutely detailed features to bring the dead rock to life.

 Only when she is totally convinced, does she venture to paint that creature onto the stone?
 This makes her art deeply meaningful and not something arbitrary or whimsical.
 To Akie’s creative eye, the shape of every stone – from the largest to the tiniest – is a part of its story.
 It is to her credit that she has the ability to grasp it.